 - Rent payments

-If you are using a business vehicle for your work, you must record the expenses separately.
+You must record the expenses separately if you are using a business vehicle for your work.
 Otherwise, it will affect the management of your business expenses.

-One of the major expenses of a business is the pay of its employees.
+One of a business’s significant expenses is its employees’ pay.
 You need to sort the wages in a way that will not over-burden your business expenses.
 Try smarter ways to decide your employees’ wages so that you could not face any problems in the future.

 Some good companies offer extra employee benefits to keep the good quality of their work and retain efficient staff.
 These benefits include: